chovanecm/snow-script-sync/README.md

 # Snow-scripts-sync

-Snow Script Synchroniser is a tool helping developers to write code for the [ServiceNow](http://www.servicenow.com) platform.
+Snow Script Synchronizer is a tool helping developers to write code for the [ServiceNow](http://www.servicenow.com) platform.

 Current version: 0.2